lecode-official/gphoto2-dotnet/README.md

 # gPhoto2.NET

 ## Introduction
-gPhoto2.NET is an easy-to-use .NET wrapper around the popular gPhoto2.
-It can be used to easily interface with DSLRs or other types of cameras from a .NET application. gPhoto2.NET was developed using Mono on Linux and was especially made for the use on Raspberry Pi.
+gPhoto2.NET is an easy-to-use .NET wrapper for the popular gPhoto2.
+It can be used to easily interface with DSLRs or other types of cameras from a
+.NET application. gPhoto2.NET was developed using Mono on Linux and was specifically made for the use on Raspberry Pi.

 ## Current Status
 The project is currently not yet ready for prime time.
 It is in an early alpha stage where a lot of vital features are still missing or do not work